comicfans/learn/why_rust_different.md

-as a new language,  rust gains lots of attactions, there're also some C projects begin to migrate to rust (librsvg/curl/tor).
-The most interesting project is trying to bring rust to Linux kernel development, what makes it interesting does not only because it's driven by Google (It fund development in linux kernel, and using rust in their home-developed fuchsia OS), but also that rust may become first alternative programming language in kernel development, other than C.
+as a new language,  rust gains lots of attractions, there're also some C/C++ projects begin to migrate to it(librsvg/curl/tor).
+Recently the most interesting project is trying to bring rust to Linux kernel development, what makes it interesting does not only because it's driven by Google (It fund rust development in linux kernel, and using rust in their home-developed fuchsia OS), but also that rust may become first alternative programming language in kernel development, other than C.

-Previously kernel development always written in C, there're some attempts to bring C++ in, but never success. although C++ can be seen as C superset (from some ones' perspective), Linus personally hate it, he expressed many times "C++ is horrible language".
-If followed the long [bring rust to kernel](https://lore.kernel.org/ksummit/CANiq72kF7AbiJCTHca4A0CxDDJU90j89uh80S3pDqDt7-jthOg@mail.gmail.com/)  mail list
+Previously kernel development always written in C, there're some attempts to bring C++ in, but never success.
+Although C++ can be seen as C superset (from some ones' perspective),
+Linus personally hate it, he expressed many times "C++ is horrible language".
-, we can find Linus still holds his opinion.
+If followed the long [bring rust to kernel](https://lore.kernel.org/ksummit/CANiq72kF7AbiJCTHca4A0CxDDJU90j89uh80S3pDqDt7-jthOg@mail.gmail.com/) mail list, we can find Linus still holds his opinion.

-This mail list starts at 2021-06-25 , Linus (please note it is Linus Torlards, not Linus Walleij) keeps silent until 2021-07-07 , after Bart Van Assche brings up topic 'why C++ not in kernel'
+This mail list starts at 2021-06-25 (There're already some rounds of discussion before), Linus keeps silent until 2021-07-07, after Bart Van Assche brings up topic 'why C++ not in kernel'

  ```
  ...